4020group5/hci2group5-project-GreenDaoGenerator/README.md

 But for our busy developers, you can get an overview & 照猫画虎 here: [GreenDaoGenerator.java](/src/hci2/group5/project/greenDaoGenerator/GreenDaoGenerator.java) :D

 This is an normal Java project, so run it as a Java application (not Android). `ctrl+f11` in eclipse will work. :D

+Also, when importing this project, make sure this project directory and our main project share the same parent directory or workspace